mickey4eal/cv/README.md

 - Gained key knowledge and experiences in object-oriented languages such as C#, C++, Java, and Pascal.

 ## September 2015 to May 2016 (R&D Engineer)
 - Completed an industrial research project with Siemens RA CIS in my final year.
-This project looked at the feasibility of creating a mobile (Android/IOS) interface for their SCADA system.
+This project looked at the feasibility of creating a mobile (Android/IOS) interface for their SCADA (Supervisory Control and Data Acquisition) system.

 ## July 2014 to August 2015 (Industrial Placement / Internship)
 - Supported the engineering teams to deliver high quality technical and engineering solutions for large multi-disciplined projects for clients related to Control and Information systems, primarily in the rail sector.